-23Service Plan received from MBTA as GTFS file on November 2022.
+23The Service Plan was received from the MBTA as GTFS file on November 2022.

-24 Service patterns for power study received from MassDOT Rail and Transit, February 2023.
+24 The Service Patterns for Power Study was received from MassDOT Rail and Transit in February 2023.

 Discrete transit projects included in the 2050 transit network are listed in Table A-6.